 Drug & Alcohol Reasonable Suspicion for Supervisors training is required under 49 CFR 382.603 for anyone who supervises vehicle operators who require a commercial driver’s license.

-Janet Gallup, CSP is a safety professional with 27 years of experience in loss prevention, loss control, hazard analysis, fleet safety and hazardous materials.
+Janet Gallup, CSP is a safety professional with over 28 years of experience in loss prevention, loss control, hazard analysis, fleet safety and hazardous materials.
 In addition to providing safety consultation services, she supports training in the areas of HAZWOPER, DOT Hazardous Materials Transportation and IATA.